-Landings of rock lobster, abalone, and scallops accounted for 55 per cent by value of Victoria's total fish landings in 1973-74.
-Almost all the abalone, 80 per cent of the scallops, and 60 per cent of the rock lobsters are exported.
+Landings of rock lobster, abalone, and scallops accounted for 53 per cent by value of Victoria's total fish landings in 1974-75.
+Almost all of the abalone, 80 per cent of the scallops, and 60 per cent of the rock lobsters are exported.
 Most of the fish consumed by Victorians are the school shark and gummy shark, which together constitute about 80 per cent of retail sales.

 During early 1972 mercury concentrations exceeding the limit considered safe for human consumption (0.5 parts per million) were found in some sharks.
-This discovery led to a ban on the landing and possession of school sharks exceeding a total length of 104 cm and the requirement that school shark fillets entering Victoria should be certified to contain less than 0.5 ppm mercury.
-Implementation of these regulations resulted in a 37 per cent decrease in Victoria's shark landings and the almost complete cessation of shark fishing by South Australian and Tasmanian fishermen.
+This discovery led to a ban on the landing and possession of school sharks exceeding a total length of 104 centimetres and the requirement that school shark fillets entering Victoria should be certified to contain less than 0.5 parts per million of mercury.
+The implementation of these regulations resulted in a 37 per cent decrease in Victoria's shark landings and the almost complete cessation of shark fishing by South Australian and Tasmanian fishermen.
 However, the consumption of shark has continued to be popular and substantially increased prices are offered for the fish.
-Anticipating the reduced catches and incomes of shark fishermen after the ban on landing large school sharks, the Australian and Victorian Governments together allocated some \$240,000 to re-equip fishermen's boats and to hire fishermen to develop and demonstrate alternative methods of fishing so that shark fishermen could be relocated in other fisheries.
-This rehabilitation programme has, so far, involved chartering fourteen boats and has provided encouragement for the establishment of an otter trawl fishery and a drop-line fishery for trevally off Victoria.
+Anticipating the reduced catches and incomes of shark fishermen after the ban on landing large school sharks, the Commonwealth and Victorian Governments together allocated some \$240,000 to re-equip fishermen's boats and to hire fishermen to develop and demonstrate alternative methods of fishing so that shark fishermen could be relocated in other fisheries.
+This rehabilitation programme has, so far, involved chartering fourteen boats and has provided encouragement for the establishment of an otter trawl fishery and a drop-line fishery for trevalla off the Victorian coast.
+In addition, fishing trials are being conducted by the Division's research vessel, Sarda, to investigate the potential of trawl grounds, particularly at the western end of the Victorian coast.

 The discovery of high mercury levels in sharks drew attention to the possibility of this and other heavy metals for which permissible limits are prescribed being found in other Victorian fish.
-To support investigations being conducted jointly by the Health Department and the Fisheries and Wildlife Division, the Australian Government provided a grant of about \$100,000 from its Fishing Industry Research Trust Account.
+To support investigations being conducted jointly by the Department of Health and the Fisheries and Wildlife Division, the Commonwealth Government provided a grant of about \$100,000 from its Fishing Industry Research Trust Account.
 The investigation is designed to determine the levels of twelve heavy metals in Victorian fish and to investigate the biological pathways leading to high mercury levels in shark.
-Although incomplete, these studies have shown that high heavy metal levels are confined to large individuals of relatively few species and therefore do not appear to constitute a general human health hazard in the consumption of fish.
-However, it has been necessary to prohibit the taking of mussels in Corio Bay because of unacceptably high levels of cadmium, presumably resulting from industrial discharge from the Geelong region.
+Although incomplete, these studies have shown that high heavy metal levels are confined to large individuals of relatively few species and, therefore, do not appear to constitute a general human health hazard in the consumption of fish.
+However, it has been necessary to prohibit the taking of mussels in Corio Bay because of unacceptably high levels of cadmium, presumably resulting from industrial discharges from the Geelong region.